Women and Periodontal Health

 Your gums and teeth are also affected during pregnancy.
-Between the second and eighth month, gums may also swell, bleed, and become red or tender.
+Between the second and eighth months, gums may also swell, bleed, and become red or tender.
 Large lumps may appear as a reaction to local irritants.
 However, these growths are generally painless and not cancerous.
-They may require professional removal, but usually disappear sometime after delivery.
+They may require professional removal but usually disappear sometime after delivery.
 Periodontal health practices should be part of your prenatal care.
 Any infections during pregnancy, including periodontal infections, can place a baby’s health at risk.
 For more information, see the section of our website labeled “Pregnancy and Periodontal Disease” under the “Mouth-Body Connection” tab.

 Swelling, bleeding, and tenderness of the gums may also occur when you are taking oral contraceptives, which are synthetic hormones.

 You should always mention any prescriptions you are taking, including oral contraceptives, prior to medical or dental treatment.
 This will help eliminate the risk of drug interactions, such as antibiotics with oral contraceptives, which lessens the effectiveness of the contraceptive.

 Changes in the look and feel of your mouth may occur if you are menopausal or post-menopausal.
 They include: feeling pain and burning in your gum tissue and salty, peppery, sour tastes, and “dry mouth.”
 Careful oral hygiene at home and professional cleaning may relieve these symptoms.
 There are also saliva substitutes to treat the effects of dry mouth.